 One piece on top of another, the bird cages, broken lamps, dollhouses, mirrors, globes and statues create complex walls of objects.
 New pieces are constantly tacked on, so the space continues to evolve around Maher.
 Within these seemingly chaotic groupings are hidden themes relating to the function of the room.
 For example, the Wardrobe Room is full of chests, screens and closet parts.

-Maher sees this project – which is also his home – as a work of art that is never complete.
+Maher sees this reclaimed abandoned building project – which is also his own residence – as a work of art that is never complete.
 No unwanted object is too random to be included as a small component of the ongoing renovation process.
 And while a house like this is undoubtedly difficult to dust, you’ll never run out of things to look at.